-Audiologists must notify the Department of Human Services in writing of all changes to mailing details to ensure that they continue to receive information about Medicare services.
+Audiologists must notify Services Australia in writing of all changes to mailing details to ensure that they continue to receive information about Medicare services.

 Where an audiologist provides diagnostic audiology service/s to the patient under a written request, they must provide a copy of the results of the service/s performed together with relevant written comments on those results to the requesting ENT specialist or neurologist.
 It is recommended that these be provided within 7 days of the date the service was performed.